 In New York, a DWI is a serious criminal charge that can have a long-term impact on your future and can result in fines, increased insurance premiums, and even jail time.
 Having the advice and guidance of a New York DWI lawyer can lessen the impact of your charges and may even keep you out of jail.
-Before you make any decisions, it is call to speak with an experienced Suffolk County DWI defense attorney.
+Before you make any decisions, it is important to speak with an experienced Suffolk County DWI defense attorney.

 What is at Risk After a New York DWI Charge?